 Archi-Tectonics is a research-based design practice located in New York City, founded by Winka Dubbeldam in 1994.
-She and Justin Korhammer, Partner, lead a diverse team of designers and interns that works on multiple scales, spanning from cities and buildings to design objects.
+She and Justin Korhammer, Partner, lead a diverse team of designers that works on multiple scales, spanning from cities and buildings to design objects.

 Publications on Archi-Tectonics include three monographs -“Winka Dubbeldam, Architect” [010 Publishers, Rotterdam, 1996], AT-INdex [Princeton Press, NYC, 2006], Archi-Tectonics, a Monograph [DAAB publishers, 2010], a fourth monograph is on the way by Actar - as well as countless features in American and International Architecture & Design Periodicals.

 2018 | Winner Invited Competition “ASIAN GAMES 2022”, with !Melk, Thornton Tomasetti, and MIC

 2016 | WIRED: 25 Masterpieces that prove 2016 was an Incredible Year for Architecture: For Inscape project in NYC